epa058/Lichtenberg-Figures/README.md

 ## Documentation

 Hold on, I'm about to get an ArXiv publication.
-Nevermind, got rejected :(
+Nevermind, got rejected :( but here: [a link](https://github.com/epa058/Lichtenberg-Figures/blob/main/Paper%20rejected%20by%20arXiv.pdf)

 ## License